ColeFrancis/LOI/README.md

     - Other logic gates
     - support for graph or cellular atomata
 - Additional signal types beyond logic
-    - spikes to simulate spiking networks
+    - spikes for spiking networks
+    - analog values for discrete time systems
-    - packets to simulate computer networks/ comm channels
+    - packets for computer networks/ comm channels